Stochastic Augmented Lagrangian Method in Riemannian Shape Manifolds: Application and Numerical Results

-The obtained shapes for the four different seeds are shown in Figure~\ref{fig:NumericResults_Shapes}.
-The red shape $u_2$ looks basically identical for the four different seeds, however $u_1$ (blue) shows a difference in the bottom-left and $u_3$ has a different top part.
+The obtained shapes for $c_1=4$ and $c_2=\frac{1}{2}$ for different seeds are shown in Figure~\ref{fig:NumericResults_Shapes}.
+For all seeds, the top-right shape $u_2$ looks basically identical to the shape used to obtain the target velocity, however $u_1$ (left) shows differences at the bottom left and on the right-hand side between different seeds and compared to the shapes for the target velocity, and $u_3$ has a different left side.
+Differences for $u_3$ between the different seeds can also be observed.
 We investigate the optimization with the random seed $421507$ further.
-The remesher is activated at the stochastic gradient step $6$, $13$, $18$, $25$, $40$ and $86$.
-In Figure~\ref{fig:NumericResults_objectiveFunctional_and_meshDeformNorm}, the numerical results for objective functional estimate~$\hat{j}=\frac{1}{m_k}\sum_{i=1}^{m_k} J(\vec{z}^{k,j},\vec{\xi}^{k,j,i})$ and the estimate of the $H^1$ norm of the mesh deformation $\widehat{\vV}=\frac{1}{m_k}\sum_{i=1}^{m_k} \vV_{\vec{\xi}^{k,j,i}}$ over cumulative inner iterations is provided.
-Here, even for a comparatively low number of samples per inner iteration, we see a strong decrease in objective functional values initially.
+The remesher is activated after the stochastic gradient step $4$, $9$, $13$, $20$, $26$, $37$, $93$ and $1682$.
+In Figure~\ref{fig:NumericResults_objectiveFunctional_and_meshDeformNorm}, the numerical results for objective functional estimate~$\hat{j}=\frac{1}{m_k}\sum_{i=1}^{m_k} J(\vec{z}^{k,j},\vec{\xi}^{k,j,i})$ and the estimate of the $H^1$ norm of the mesh deformation $\widehat{\vV}=\frac{1}{m_k}\sum_{i=1}^{m_k} \vV_{\vec{\xi}^{k,j,i}}$ over cumulative stochastic gradient steps is provided.
+Here, even for a comparatively low number of samples per step, we see a strong decrease in objective functional values initially.
 The points where the inner loop is stopped due to reaching $R_k$ are denoted by the red vertical dashed lines in the right-hand side plot.
-At the later stages of the optimization the batch size is increased up to $m_9=15525$ for $k=9$, which requires over $60000$ PDE solves per stochastic gradient step.
+At the later stages of the optimization the batch size is increased up to $m_{11}=1024$ for $k=11$.
 This yields an increasingly accurate approximation of the mesh deformation and the objective functional value as evidenced by the decreasing variance.

-We provide the numerical results at the end of each inner loop for the four different seeds in table~\ref{tab:results}.
-Here, one can clearly see a dependence of the algorithm's performance based on the seed chosen, leading to different sequences of RSG iterations and penalty parameters.
-A further analysis of this dependence will be the subject of a future study.